Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Experiments

 \subsection{Tasks and Datasets}

-We evaluate Meta-KD over natural language inference and sentiment analysis, using the following two datasets.
-The overall statistics are shown in Table \ref{table:dataset}. \begin{itemize} \item \textbf{MNLI} ~\citep{MNLI_wiliam} is a large-scale, multi-domain natural language inference dataset for predicting the entailment relation between two sentences, containing five domains (genres).
-After filtering samples with no labels available, we use the original development set as our test set and randomly sample 10\% of the training data as development set in our setting. \item \textbf{Amazon Reviews} ~\citep{DBLP:conf/acl/BlitzerDP07} is a multi-domain sentiment analysis dataset, widely used in multi-domain text classification tasks.
+We evaluate Meta-KD over natural language inference and sentiment analysis, using the following two datasets MNLI and Amazon Reviews.
+The data statistics are in Table \ref{table:dataset}.

+\begin{itemize} \item\textbf{MNLI}~\citep{MNLI_wiliam} is a large-scale, multi-domain natural language inference dataset for predicting the entailment relation between two sentences, containing five domains (genres).
+After filtering samples with no labels available, we use the original development set as our test set and randomly sample 10\% of the training data as a development set in our setting.

+\item\textbf{Amazon Reviews}~\citep{DBLP:conf/acl/BlitzerDP07} is a multi-domain sentiment analysis dataset, widely used in multi-domain text classification tasks.
 The reviews are annotated as positive or negative.
 For each domain, there are 2,000 labeled reviews.
-We randomly split the data into train, development and test sets. \end{itemize}
+We randomly split the data into train, development, and test sets. \end{itemize}